 But then something happened to me, my teachers told my parents.
 “He’s completely lost”, they said.
 I was not lost; I just had access to the internet for the first time in my life.
 For once, I realized a world bigger than my country, and the entire Middle East.

 Aged 16, I had my first access to social media and end-to-end communication, which was the turning point in my life.
-The little ‘chit-chats’ that I had in broken English with Laura and Flore from France, Luis and Diego from Braizl, Asuka from Japan and a lot more felt more meaningful than all the political realities I was being prepped for in my father’s community.
+The little ‘chit-chats’ that I had in broken English with Laura and Flore from France, Luis and Diego from Braizl, Asuka from Japan and many others felt more meaningful than all the political realities I was being prepped for in my father’s community.
 If it weren’t for that experience, I would have never learned English, liberated myself from boxed ideologies, and melted in an international community of my own choosing.
 I have never really met my teenage computer friends, although I am still in touch with some of them.
-Yet, I still managed to come to Europe and find deep friendships, partnerships and family with people who come from all around the world, do not share my cultural heritage or background, yet do not require that I give it up.
-My community is not a 1970s coke commercial where people from different cultures and ethnicities gather and sing Kumbaya; my community is made of hard working and devoted men and women who have invested years and decades establishing themselves as global citizens, believing so powerfully this whole world is ours.
+Yet, I still managed to come to Europe and find deep friendships, partnerships and family with people who come from all around the world, do not share my cultural heritage or background, yet do not object to it.
+My community is not a 1970s coke commercial where people from different cultures and ethnicities gather and sing Kumbaya; my community is made of hard working and devoted men and women who have invested years and decades establishing themselves as global citizens, believing so powerfully that this whole world is ours.
 We are only beginning to integrate into this community, and constantly pursuing strengthening and expanding it.

 Ultimately, the little chit-chats that I had with other teenagers from around the globe in 2003 have transformed to high-resolution short films that I now create for an international audience eager to exchange knowledge, trade with one another, and collaborate on things that matter – things of mutual interest or benefit.
 Sixteen years ago, it took me an hour to send a 2MB image of me wearing the school’s military uniform to a friend in Spain on my dial-up connection, just to create a human bond.
 Now I get to learn about the value of an Eastern German vintage lens from a photographer’s channel in Stockholm, buy it from a Bavarian flea market for a fraction of the value, test it and communicate my experience in a video review on YouTube, and resell it to collectors from Kos, Jesi, Graz, Berlin and Melbourne for enough profit that covers the next experiment.
 You might argue that the content or the message of what I do is not valuable, and you might be right, but the medium is what really matters.